cgtuebingen/praktikum-ws16-funfair/README.md

 **master**: always a clean working version

-**dev**: latest working version that becomes 'master' at some point
+**develop**: latest working version that becomes 'master' at some point

 **feature-branches**: used for developing specific features; will be merged into 'dev' upon completion